 Along with all of your basic banking needs, Texas National Bank also handles:

 - Agricultural Loans

 - Consumer Lending

 Texas National Bank is recognized as a minority owned financial institution.
-Being one of only fifteen Hispanic owned institutions throughout the United States.
+Being one of only sixteen Hispanic owned institutions throughout the United States.